bebzbzbz/Sparkle-App/README.md

 ### Teamwork
 This project was carried out as a team effort of four.
 We communicated regularly via Discord to coordinate development progress.
 In addition, we used Figma as a tool to visualize our tasks and progress.
 Using Git as a version control tool, we made sure that all changes were merged, pushed and pulled to ensure a smooth process.

+### Future Features
+- Modal info windows displaying a list of
+  - users who liked/sparked a post
+  - followers of a user
+  - followed profiles of a user
+- Interactive comment function for users to react and comment under previous comments
+- Possibility to upload videos
+- Option to upload multiple files in one post and navigate through them with a slider

 ## Tech Stack